trixi-framework/TrixiParticles.jl/docs/src/time_integration.md

 Use `IISPHTimeStepCallback(project_at_step_end=true)` to evaluate RK stages with the non-pressure right-hand side and apply the IISPH pressure projection once at the end of each accepted step.
+Use `IISPHTimeStepCallback(pressure_projection=:strang)` for a symmetric splitting with pressure projections around each non-pressure RK step.
+Adjacent half projections are merged into full pressure projections at internal fixed-step boundaries.

 ## Usage